Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Morphisms Between Games

 Let $G$ be a subgroup of $S_{\Gamma}$.
-We denote the subgroup of player permutations used by $G$ as $\overrightarrow{G}$.
+We denote the subgroup of player permutations used by game bijections in $G$ as $\overrightarrow{G}$.
 Furthermore, we say that $G$ is \textit{player transitive} if $G$ acts transitively on $N$, \textit{player $n$-transitive} if $G$ acts $n$-transitively on $N$, and \textit{only-transitive} if $G$ acts transitively and not $n$-transitively on $N$.

 \begin{lemma} Two bijections $g, h \in G$ have the same player permutation if and only if they are in the same coset of $G/G_N$. \begin{proof} Suppose $g , h$ have the same player permutation, then $h = g \circ (g^{-1} \circ h) \in (g \circ G_N)$.
 The converse is obvious. \end{proof} \end{lemma}